Conservator for Special Collections

 Read the treatment proposal carefully, and do not hesitate to ask questions if you need clarification on its technical aspects.
 Consider suggestions that the conservator may offer for a less involved treatment than you originally envisioned.
 For example, when proposing treatment for a book with an early original binding that has become weak but is still serviceable, a conservator may recommend that the book be minimally stabilized and placed in a box rather than treated with more elaborate procedures.
 This recommendation may be based on the desire to retain intact as much of the original binding as possible.
 Boxing is especially appropriate if a volume receives limited use.

 Once you agree to a specific proposed treatment, the conservator will ask you to sign the proposal and return it before any treatment begins.
 During the course of treatment, the conservator may discover that, for a variety of reasons, the proposed treatment must be changed.
-In that event, he or she should contact you to discuss the revision.
+In that event, they should contact you to discuss the revision.

 Treatment Report and Evaluation